Developer: Aisystem Tokyo Publisher: Taito Release: 05/28/93 Genre: Shooter

 Unfortunately the game’s graphical issues affect gameplay.
 Since the game is so low resolution and pixelated judging the distance of objects and enemies is hard.
 For a game as fast paced as this it is a big problem resulting in many cheap hits.
 It is absolutely crucial to be able to discern what the hell is even approaching, especially in later levels where it becomes incredibly hectic.
 Night Striker is a pretty intense game and remains so here but for all the wrong reasons.

-It’s too bad the graphics nearly ruin the game as there is still plenty to love when you aren’t frustrated.
+It is too bad the graphics nearly ruin the game as there is still plenty to love when you are not frustrated.
 Rather than the fantasy landscapes of Space Harrier the game opts for futuristic cityscapes.
-Why the game seems to take place completely at night I’ll never know but the artists use varying hues to paint the cyberpunk inspired cities in atmosphere.
+Why the game takes place entirely at night I will never know.
+But the artists use varying hues to paint the cyberpunk cities in atmosphere.
 The levels come in three varieties: open stages with waves of enemies, tight tunnels filled with obstacles to dodge or some combination of the two.
 There are six different final levels and depending on the stage your ship transforms into a new vehicle which is pretty cool.
 These range from being accompanied by a helicopter to a motorcycle and even a giant robot!

 In Closing